aaronparker/aaronparker.github.io/_posts/2012-12-29-app-v-5-0-delivers-internet-explorer-plugin-nirvana.md

 (Note the underscore between Package ID and Version ID to make up the data stored in the registry value.)

-**However** - I have found that RunVirtual doesn&#8217;t start the virtual environment (VE) if details for a Connection Group are supplied.
-Documentation on this feature is scant, so it&#8217;s hard to tell whether this behaviour is by design or not.
+**However** - I have found that RunVirtual doesn't start the virtual environment (VE) if details for a Connection Group are supplied.
+Documentation on this feature is scant, so it's hard to tell whether this behaviour is by design or not.

 If the Package and Version ID are of a member package are provided, then the Connection Group VE is loaded, so we do get the desired effect.
-In my test case, I&#8217;ve added the Package and Version ID of the primary package (Flash) to the registry.
+In my test case, I've added the Package and Version ID of the primary package (Flash) to the registry.

 [<img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="RunVirtualRegistryKey" alt="RunVirtualRegistryKey" src="http://stealthpuppy.com/wp-content/uploads/2012/12/RunVirtualRegistryKey_thumb.png" width="660" height="233" border="0" />](http://stealthpuppy.com/wp-content/uploads/2012/12/RunVirtualRegistryKey.png)